Alex1990/javascript-exception-monitor/README.md

 # javascript-exception-monitor
-The methods to monitor the javascript exceptions
+The examples of monitoring the javascript exception